Roasted Butternut Squash Soup

 Strawberry Glace Pie…Simple Pie Perfection

-It is at the height of local strawberry season; therefore, it is the perfect time to make this pie; no baking a filling, no top crust, just ripe sweet berries in a coating of sweet berry goop and real whipped cream!
+It is passed the height of local strawberry season; but, there is time to make this pie; no baking a filling, no top crust, just ripe sweet berries in a coating of sweet berry goop and real whipped cream!
 This dessert is so lick-your-fingers yummy that I don’t want you to miss it and have to wait until next June to enjoy this strawberry classic.
-The local orchard, Bechdolt’s Orchard has some, there are pick your own like Phillips Farm Market in Milford NJ where we went on Saturday and a few other pick your own close to the Lehigh Valley.
+The local orchard, Bechdolt’s Orchard has some, there are pick your own like Phillips Farm Market or one in Effort or near Summit Hill.
 Or try a farmer’s market for fresh flavorful local berries.
 If you can make a crust and stir the strawberry goop you can make this.

 If you are one of my wheat loving friends; make whatever basic crust you like.
 The filling is naturally gluten free.